-In addition to continuing to manage the health crisis brought on by the coronavirus, we’re experiencing the season’s first heat wave earlier than usual in Montréal.
+After experiencing May’s record-breaking temperaures, Montreal continues to be hit by heat waves as we progress into the summer amid the pandemic.
 Because homeless women and men can’t stay home to stay safe from COVID-19 nor from the heat, we thought we should remind you that people without a home or living in precarious circumstances, who are often more vulnerable due to fragile health conditions, also need protection from the heat.

 As an organization that helps people experiencing homelessness, the safety and well-being of those who knock at our door is our top priority.
 In order to overcome the challenges of this oppressive heat while continuing to apply physical distancing and other measures to prevent the spread of COVID-19, we offer everyone who comes to our doors as much as is physically possible:

-If you see someone affected by the heat, offer them water and refer them to nearby resources, such as our emergency services for men and for women or our temporary installations operated in partnership with the City of Montréal.
+If you see someone affected by the heat, offer them water and refer them to nearby resources, such as our emergency services for men and for women.

 In a heat wave, people should: